Trainz: Other software

+Trainz rolling stock assets were also used in a Microsoft Train Simulator expansion pack dubbed the "Regional Add-On Pack", which allowed users to drive locomotives used in Trainz in MSTS maps, with some locomotives being unused in the former altogether, such as an ATSF Dash 9, UP DD40AX, and a Penn Central GG1.
+Another add-on, "MSTS Paintshed", was basically a reskinned version of the Trainz Paintshed module, which allowed users to make reskins of the same templates found in Trainz Paintshed, and export them to MSTS.
+Both of these add-on releases were created by N3V, originally Auran at the time.

 Games

 Trainz

-While little-to-no information is known about this version of Trainz, it originally started life as a set of downloadable files in 2000.

-Trainz 0.9 was the CD-ROM beta that was mailed to testers by Auran.
-Like the file set, nothing is known about this beta of Trainz.
+The first ever version of Trainz originally started life as a set of downloadable files in 2000, eventually becoming Trainz 0.9, which was a CD-ROM beta that was mailed to testers by Auran.

-Trainz Community Edition was released in December 2001.
-Service packs 1 (April), 2 (June) and 3 (November) were each released in 2002, these progressively updated the Community Edition, Trainz 1.0 to versions 1.1, 1.2, and 1.3 successively.
+Trainz Community Edition was released in December 2001, with Service packs 1 (April), 2 (June) and 3 (November) being released in 2002, in which they progressively updated the Community Edition, Trainz 1.0, to versions 1.1, 1.2, and 1.3 successively.
 Two retail builds (retail versions releases) existed; the English/USA version is commonly known as Trainz 1.0.
-(Box, which included Gmax as an accessory is shown at right in lower left corner.)

 Trainz Retail Edition was released in June 2002 aimed at the United States and other North American markets.

 Service pack 3 was released in November 2002, this updated both the Community and Retail Editions to version 1.3.
 Thus all USA versions are commonly known as Trainz 1.3.

 The Ultimate Trainz Collection, or UTC, was released on 26 November 2002 in North America as a 3-CD set including extra rolling stock, and a CD-ROM with TrainzScript-based scenarios and route map content based on Trainz 1.3 tech.
 This was the first edition to include the formerly separately retailed PaintShed program and support RailDriver, as well as the first incorporating Trainz user developed freeware content as part of the release, some of which became Trainz staple content in TRS2004 et al. through current releases.